Access4all/adg/pages/setup/browsers/README.md

 # Web browsers

+**For developing accessible websites, you need some common Windows web browsers.
+In this chapter, you will learn how to install and configure them.
+Additionally, we introduce some useful extensions and bookmarklets that will support you in your daily routine.**

 First, read how to [install and configure Internet Explorer 11](/setup/browsers/internet-explorer-11){.page title="Internet Explorer 11 installation and configuration"}, the longtime nightmare of all web developers.

 Then read on how to [install and configure Firefox](/setup/browsers/firefox){.page title="Firefox installation and configuration"}, our sympathetic fellow.